Prescription: healthy lifestyle

 Kuehne explained that people in bustling cities like San Francisco, for example, would wait until a health issue interferes with their work to address it; while people in Tahoe would wait until a health issue interferes with their fun to check it out.

-The pair said people's natural response to an issue they face is to see a doctor, be prescribed a "solution," and continue on with life.
+The pair said people's natural response to an issue they face is to see a doctor, be prescribed a "solution," and continue on.

 The couple love what they do.
 Dr. Lily said she finds beauty in healing people.